sanskritidimri/SQL_Project_Music_Store_Data_Analysis/README.md

 ## Exploring Business Growth: Analyzing an Online Music Store Database with SQL

 ### Description
-This beginner-friendly SQL project delves into the analysis of an online music store's dataset, offering insights to aid in understanding business growth.
-By examining the playlist database, participants will learn fundamental SQL skills while addressing key questions to provide actionable intelligence for the store's strategic decisions.
+This SQL project delves into the analysis of an online music store's dataset, offering insights to aid in understanding business growth.
+By examining this database, we can address key questions to provide actionable intelligence for the store's strategic decisions.

 #### Tools used
 Postgre SQL